MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * By the end of the day, you should a have
   * A complete first draft of your resume (with the exception of a placeholder for your Ruby project)
   * An early draft of a cover letter.
-  * A complete JS game with ReadMe in Github.
+  * A largely completed JS game with ReadMe in Github.

 NY:
 * Get to the office between 10:30 and 11am from today on.
 We will be taking roll.
 If you will be absent or late for any reason, email your career coach to let them know.